antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ####Why a new JIT for CoreCLR?

-While the CoreCLR already has RyuJIT, we saw an opportunity to provide a new code generator that has the potential to run across all the targets and platforms supported by LLVM.
-As part of our project we're providing an MSIL reader that operates directly against the same common JIT interface as the production RyuJIT.
+While the CoreCLR already has JIT, we saw an opportunity to provide a new code generator that has the potential to run across all the targets and platforms supported by LLVM.
+To enable this, as part of our project we're providing an MSIL reader that operates directly against the same common JIT interface as the production JIT (RyuJIT).
 This new JIT will allow any C# program written for the .NET Core class libraries to run on any platform that CoreCLR can be ported to and that LLVM will target.

 ####There are several ongoing efforts to complie MSIL in the LLVM community, SharpLang springs to mind.
 Why build another one?